 - Victorian treats abound, from authentic fish ‘n’ chips to turkey legs, roasted nuts, kettle corn, roasted corn, roasted pork, sausages and sugar plums.

-- Everyone is invited to join the Town Sing starting at the Public Square at the town Christmas tree at 4:30 p.m.
+- A Town Sing starting at the Public Square at the town Christmas tree at 4:30 p.m.
 Sunday with candles ($1 donation requested) and song sheets.

 Getting there: From Interstate 65, take Exit 65 and head west toward Franklin for three miles on Highway 96/Murfreesboro Road/Third Avenue South, which runs into the Public Square at the heart of the festival.
 Turn right or left at Church Street as you approach the Square to access either of the two free parking garages on Fourth Avenue South or Second Avenue South.
 Additional on-street free parking is available.